The Most Accurate Way to Calculate the Latest Income Tax

 • PKP above IDR 500 million is subject to PPh of 50%.

-From the calculation above, how to calculate PPh only needs to multiply net income by the appropriate percentage.
+From the calculation above, how to calculate PPh only requires multiplying net income by the appropriate percentage.

-For example, your net income in one year is IDR 100 million, then the PPh that is charged is 15% of total income.
+For example, if your net income in one year is IDR 100 million, then the PPh charged is 15% of the total income.

-To clarify how to calculate PPh correctly, the following is an example of a simulation of the calculation.
+To clarify how to calculate PPh correctly, the following is an example of a calculation simulation.

 Example:

 Bayu is a company manager with an estimated net income of IDR 80 million per year.
-He is not married, so he has no dependents on other family members.
+He is not married, so he has no responsibilities on other family members.

 The first step is to calculate the PKP.
-Because Bayu was not married, he was included in the first category.
-So, PKP Bayu is:
+Because Bayu is not married, he falls into the first category.
+So, Bayu's PKP is:

 PKP